system in your Airhead BMW Motorcycle---miscl. section.

 Here is the article about boat tanks: http://www.boatus.com/seaworthy/fueltest.asp

 8. Fuels, in

 Summer and Winter fuels vary not only for miles per gallon, but for volatility, ease of starting, and the energy content can vary up to about 7%.
 A GRAM of LEAD will raise the (R+M)/2 value of octane by about 6 numbers.
 Pure hydrocarbon gasoline, NOT the type with any alcohol in it, can only hold about 0.15 teaspoon of water in each gallon.
 In other words, water hardly dissolves in pure gasoline.
-But, if the gasoline has about 10% by volume of Ethanol, a very common additive used for oxygenation purposes, then that fuel can now hold about 4.0 teaspoons per gallon.
+But, if the gasoline has about 10% by volume of Ethanol, a very common additive used for oxygenation purposes, then that fuel can now hold about 4.0 teaspoons per gallon (assuming very dry gasoline and ethanol to begin with!).
 The problem occurs if just a bit more water is introduced, even by overnight condensation, over time.
-The gasoline, water, and alcohol can then all SEPARATE, and when that separation occurs, water and alcohol sink to the bottom of the tank....which hardly does any good to steel tanks, and might be hard on the engine if it gets into the engine.
+The gasoline, water, and alcohol can then SEPARATE, and when that separation occurs, water and alcohol sink to the bottom of the tank....which hardly does any good to steel tanks, and might be hard on the engine if it gets into the engine.
 The fuel characteristics also change even if that does not happen!

 RON specification, in layperson's terminology, is the specification most concerned with LOW and MODERATE power usage; and for potential for engine run-on, also called dieseling.
 MON specification, in layperson's terminology, is the specification most concerned with HIGH power operation (Knocking).

 RON is USUALLY 8 to 10 higher than MON.